IMI Board of Directors

 He is a partner in the firm of Wee Tay & Lim LLP, and serves on the Board of Directors of the Singapore Mediation Centre (SMC).
 George also serves on the Boards of the Singapore Institute of Legal Education, the Law Faculty's Advisory Body (NUS) and the Singapore Land Authority.

-Mike McIlwrath is Senior Counsel, Litigation, for the GE Oil & Gas division in Florence, Italy.
+Mike McIlwrath is Global Chief Litigation Counsel, for the GE Oil & Gas division in Florence, Italy.
 His experience in international arbitration includes representing the company in disputes under the rules of various international and regional arbitration institutions and under ad hoc procedures around the world, and in coordinating the activities of outside counsel in domestic court and arbitral proceedings.
 He has published numerous articles in the fields of international arbitration, mediation, and negotiation.

 In her role as COO, Taylor oversees JAMS operations in the United States.
 Working directly with the President and CEO, and leading a team that spans 25 resolution centers across North America, Taylor is responsible for the company’s day-to-day operating activities.